ghassanyounes/ghake/README.md

 # FAQ:

 Does this work on all operating systems?
-> This *should* work on Windows, macOS, and Linux - you just need to have the right compilers installed.
+> This *should* work on Windows, macOS, and Linux - you just need to have the right compiler(s) installed.
+I also haven't tested this on Windows, so feel free to flag a new issue if something doesn't work.

+tHiS hAs sYsTEm() cALls!!!11!1!!!
+> Yeah.
+And?
+I need to check the current version of Doxygen, create files and directories, yada yada yada.
+I've thrown in the flags to run the right commands for the right operating system.
+Don't like it?
+Do it yourself.

 Where does the name `ghake` come from?
 > Well, it's my name + `make`.
 Yes, very original, I know.

 Couldn't you have made this with `make` or a scripting language like Perl or Python?
 > Well, yes.
 This is more of a proof of concept than anything else.
-Plus I needed something to put on my crappy website heheh.
+Plus I needed some sort of project to put on [my crappy website] heheh.

 You could have literally even done this in bash.
 There's absolutely no reason for you to do this.
 > First of all don't call me out like this, second of all, I know.